Mateis/mateis.github.io/whatdoyouwant/index.md

 ### Groups of people
 Profiles.
 1. Some people like to think.
 Others do not wonder.
-2. Some people lke to explore.
+2. Some people like to explore.
 Others want to get results with certainty.
+3. Some people see benefit of read.
+Others seek other forms of instant gratification.

+It is trade offs.
+Between alternatives.
+Limited resources of time, attention and money.
+People spend on the alternative that they believe/expect gives them results.

+What people like, is possible dependent on what they believe / expection is of its usefulness, or potential for the gratification, of deeper level of needs.